5455 Balsam St rezoning application

 Upon reading the supporting documents, namely the transportation report, I see that the study was conducted in the first months of 2020 when Vancouver was shut down due to Covid-19.
 The report acknowledges the pandemic climate in Vancouver at this time saying the report “captures a conservative parking demand profile”.
 I will speak for my experience during the month of April 2020 - I was ordered to work from home; I drove my car once a week to get groceries (I was able to satisfy the reduced driving credit on my car insurance); I had no visitors; St. Mary’s church was closed; restaurants in Kerrisdale were closed; I and many others were not riding the bus; I avoided the greenway walk to avoid close proximity to people.
 If you are building a new tower of 145 suites and combined with the existing Fountain Blue tower to the south with 88 suites there will be a total of 233 suites.
 There will only be 132 parking spots for both towers - a shortfall of 101 suites without parking spots.
 This is an older neighbourhood with a number of senior citizens - the Fountain Blue is a very popular rental building because of the suite sizes.
 My questions: how is this development going to address the shortfall of 101 parking stalls and the assumed increased presence of these cars parking on Balsam street (which only allows parking on the east side of the street) and 37th avenue (which is a bike path, with 30km posted speed limit)?
 I suggest redoing the transit study later this year (2022) when we are fully open and people have returned to work - either by car, bike or bus.
 This application has been submitted in a timely manner to take advantage of the reduced traffic in this area.

-JenB asked about 2 years ago
+JenB asked almost 3 years ago

 This rezoning application proposes to comply with off-street parking regulations as per Parking By-law No. 6059, which includes minimum requirements for accessible parking spaces.
 The application responds to the Transportation Demand Management (TDM) bulletin, to achieve a possible 40% parking reduction by proposing to accommodate TDM measures such as additional bicycle parking and maintenance facilities.
 The application is still under review at this time, including reviews by transportation and parking engineers and planners.